SamWalker++: recommendation with informative sampling strategy: Inference with informative sampler

 \begin{proof} It is easy to check that transformation probability from one user $u$ to another user $r$ in the step (2) is consistent with the $(u,r)$-th element of the matrix $W$ for SamWalker or $W^+$ for SamWalker++.
 Further we can find that the $(u,r)$-th element of matrix ${(cW^+ )^t}(1-c)$ (or ${(cW )^t}(1-c)$) is the probability of starting from the source user $u$ and terminating at the user $r$ in step $t$.
 Correspondingly, the $(u,i)$-th element of matrix ${(c\Phi )^t}(1-c)X$ represents the sampled probability of the user-item feedback data $x_{ui}$ in the step $t$.
 Sum over the probability in different steps, we have the sampled probability of the data as follow:

 which is proportional to the data confidence. \end{proof}

-Here we give more intuitive explanation of our proposed random walk-based sampling strategy.
-The random walk from the target user $u$ will explore user's social contexts and finally randomly arrive at a specific user $v$ based on their graph proximity.
-In fact, the network is constructed with social relations or users' similarity.
+Here we give a more intuitive explanation of our proposed random walk-based sampling strategy.
+The random walk from the target user $u$ will explore user's network and finally randomly arrive at a specific user $v$ based on their graph proximity.
+Note that the network is constructed with user social relations, communities, or co-purchased items.
 Higher edge weights or shorter distance between the user $v$ to the target user $u$, indicates more similarity between the two users and thus $v$ will be selected with higher probability.
 The corresponding items, which are exposed (consumed) to $u$'s similar users, are more likely exposed to the user $u$.
 Our random walk-based sampling strategy encodes the knowledge from other similar users and thus is capable of selecting informative instances.

 In practice, we usually conduct $\alpha$ times random walk for each user to achieve more reliable mini-batch stochastic optimization.
 The parameters $\alpha, \beta$ control the batch size.
 Note that there is a chance for a single random walk to continue forever.
 In fact, we pay more attention to user's local social context and thus terminate the random walk when the number of steps exceeds a certain threshold ($t>t_m$).
-Concretely, when $t>t_m$, we uniformly walk to random user in the system and sample the data as option (1).
+Concretely, when $t>t_m$, we uniformly walk to a random user in the system and sample the data as option (1).